Britney Spears memoir ‘leaks early’ in Mexico amid shock revelations – latest

 Britney Spears’s forthcoming memoir is already sending shockwaves through the entertainment world, days before its official release date.

-Titled The Woman in Me, Spears’s autobiography is scheduled for release on Tuesday (24 October), however, images on social media revealed that the book leaked days early in Mexico.
+Titled The Woman in Me, Spears’s autobiography is scheduled for release on Tuesday (24 October), however, images on social media seem to reveal the book has been accidentally put on sale in Mexico.

 It is published by Simon and Schuster in the UK.